-Good vision is essential in childhood development and regular eye examinations are the key to good vision.
+Good vision is essential in childhood development and regular eye tests are the key to good vision.

 Research has shown that one in five school children have an undetected eye problem.
 As 80% of a child’s learning occurs visually, many children cannot see well enough to reach their full potential or enjoy everyday childhood activities as much as they could.